 Research

-C. elegans allows me to analyze and quantify behaviour and behavioural transitions.
+C. elegans allowed me to analyze and quantify behaviour and behavioural transitions.
 In this video you can see a worm transitioning through different behaviours until it reaches de bacterial food patch (Dark round spot): Random (local) search, global search, directed chemotaxis and food exploitation.

 Some facts about C. elegans: